ohad2024/weather-app/README.md

 # Weather App

 ## Description
 This Weather App is a Flask-based web application that provides a 7-day weather forecast for any given city using the OpenWeatherMap API.
-The app displays key weather information such as the daily temperature highs and lows, main weather conditions, and weather icons.
+The app displays key weather information such as daily temperature highs and lows, main weather conditions, and weather icons.

 ## Features
 - Real-time weather forecasting for cities around the world.